stevecassidy/python-web-programming/javascript/handlebars.md

 const content = template(context)
 ```

-Note that the template source string has been written in one line here
-because Javascript doesn't allow newlines in strings.

 The first step is to _compile_ the template source string.
 This generates a
 function that can be applied to a context (an object) containing values for
 the different placeholders.
 The result in the `content` variable will be: